-A big question new puppy guardians have is, “when is the right time to start training?”
+New puppy guardians have a big question: “when is the right time to start training?”
 The answer to that is… right away!
 Everything is new to your puppy, and their brain is growing and developing.
 Now is the time to help teach them!
-Of course, a dog is never too old to train, but these early days are the best for establishing expectations and clear communication.
+Of course, a dog is never too old to train, but these early days are the best for establishing clear communication.

 How to Start Puppy Training

-Training sets boundaries and expectations that help your puppy navigate a human world.
+Training teaches boundaries that help your puppy navigate the human world.
 If this is your first experience with a puppy or any dog, you may not be sure how to get started, what a training session should look like, or even what you should focus on first.
-Here are some tips for reasonable expectations, and how to set your puppy up for successful training.
+Here are some tips for reasonable expectations and setting your puppy up for successful training.

 - Puppies have short attention spans.
-You can’t expect them to be attentive for long stretches of time.
 Work with your puppy’s abilities, and keep sessions short.
-About 3-5 minutes is a good place to start with puppies around 8 weeks old.
+About 3 minutes is a good place to start with puppies around 8 weeks old.
 You can do this a few times a day.
-You can increase the time as you notice their attention span starts to increase.
-Always remember: a bored or distracted puppy isn’t learning anything!
+Always remember: we’re looking for engagement and learning, not an exhausted and distracted puppy.

-- Keep your interactions positive.
-You want your puppy to trust you, and punishing them for not understanding what you want does not lead to trust.
-Instead, reward them for showing the behavior you want, and stay patient.
+- Keep all interactions positive.
+You want your puppy to trust you, and punishing them for not understanding what you want does not lead to trust or learning.
+Instead, reward them for showing your desired behavior, and stay patient.
 If you feel yourself getting frustrated, it’s time for you to take a time out.
 Yelling, getting angry, or being overly forceful will scare your puppy and set your training back.

 - Did we mention rewarding the behavior you want to see?
 You can do this outside of a training session.
-Keep small treats on you so if your puppy is doing something you want to continue to see, you can quickly and easily reward them.
+Keep small treats on you so that if your puppy is doing something you want to continue to see, you can quickly and easily reward them.
 Walking next to you while on leash?
 Treat.
 Sitting calmly while you walk in the door?
 Treat.
-This will encourage them to repeat this behavior, and it will eventually become a habit for them.
+This will encourage them to repeat this behavior, eventually becoming a habit for them.

 - Socialization is an important part of training.
-Especially for puppies who are just learning about the world, it’s important for dogs to be able to interact and learn “how to dog”.
-An early puppy training class or Puppy Kindergarten if you’re in the Long Beach area, lets your puppy socialize in a clean setting at the age where socialization is most important.
+Especially for puppies who are just learning about the world, it’s important for dogs to be able to interact with the environment, other dogs, and humans.
+An early puppy training class or Puppy Kindergarten, if you’re in the Long Beach area, lets your puppy socialize in a clean setting at the age where socialization is most important.

 - Start slowly.
-Every puppy learns at a different pace, and what takes one pup a week to master, may take another puppy a month.
-Wait until your puppy demonstrates mastery of a skill before moving on to a new one.
-If you start a new skill and your puppy seems to backslide, you may need to take a step back and keep working.
+Every puppy learns at a different pace and has different abilities, be sure to make steps smaller if your puppy is having trouble.
+Wait until your puppy demonstrates skill mastery before moving on to a new one.
+If you start a new skill and your puppy seems to backslide, you may need to step back and repeat the basics.

-- Focus on socialization, handling, relaxation training, and bite inhibition.
-These are the skills you’ll want your pup to have mastered as they move into adolescense.
+- Focus on management, socialization, handling, relaxation training, and bite inhibition.
+These are the skills you’ll want your pup to have mastered as they move into adolescence.

-- You need to train yourself too!
+- We train humans, not animals.
+You need to train yourself too!
 Successfully training your puppy means training yourself to be consistent, patient, and calm.
-You need to learn how to read your dog’s cues to provide the best possible experience.
+You must learn to read your dog’s body language to understand and communicate with your puppy best.

 Training Your Puppy in Long Beach

-Until your puppy is fully vaccinated, you need to be careful with outings.
-But this doesn’t mean you should just keep them at home.
+Until your puppy is fully vaccinated, you must be careful with outings.
+But this doesn’t mean you should keep them at home.
 Socialization is incredibly important at an early age.
 So, to take them out and about, consider getting creative by carrying your puppy, using a carrier, joining a Puppy Kindergarten class, or wheeling a wagon around the neighborhood.
-While you do this, be sure to keep them away from any unvaccinated dogs.
+While you do this, be sure to keep them away from any unknown or unvaccinated dogs.

 Ready for a pro tip?
 Resist the urge to take your pup to crowded dog parks during these early days.
-Instead, take it slow, and work with your puppy on leash training so they can walk without distractions or pulling your arm off.
+Instead, take it slow, and work with your puppy on leash training in the home, so they can learn without distractions or pulling your arm off.

-A quiet park or trail helps your puppy learn what to do when meeting other dogs and people out and about, without overwhelming them.
+A quiet park or trail helps your puppy learn what to do when meeting other dogs and people out and about without overwhelming them.
 They’re also great for sniff walks, which help your puppy get used to smells and provide mental enrichment.
-If you’re new to Long Beach, or just aren’t familiar with the city’s park and trail system, we’ve recommended three dog friendly trails where you can walk your puppy.
+If you’re new to Long Beach or just unfamiliar with the city’s park and trail system, we’ve recommended three dog-friendly trails where you can walk your puppy.

-- Bluff Park- This is a gentle walk with sea breezes and perfect views.
-Your dog can learn all about sharing the trail with joggers and other dogs.
+- Bluff Park is a gentle walk with sea breezes and perfect views.
+Your dog can learn about sharing the trail with joggers and other dogs.

 - Willow Springs Park- With 11 acres of restored wetlands, this park trail features native plants and a quiet spring.
 Practice your loose leash walking on the trail while enjoying nature and a peek into Long Beach’s natural history.

 You’ll also want to check out Puppy Kindergarten right here in Long Beach.
-Classes takes place every Saturday and are a wonderful and positive way to socialize your pup without overstimulating them!
+Classes take place every Saturday and are a wonderful and positive way to socialize your pup without overstimulating them!

 A Final Word